 Chipping Golf Tips

-This video is about chipping golf tips, this one in particular is the one when you are thinking is it a ‘putt or a chip’?
+This video is about chipping golf tips, this one, in particular, is the one when you are thinking of is it a ‘putt or a chip’?

 When you are just off the green and on the fringe you always have a choice to either putt it or chip it onto the green, the majority of amateur golfers would always take the safest option and putt the ball, this is because of the lack of confidence in executing a delicate and effective chip.

 So in this video I am going to show you how I play these chipping golf tips, still using a putting motion but using a sand iron instead, it’s an easy technique and over the years it has always yielded effective results for me, it only takes a bit of practice to master the art of chipping just off the green – instead of the easy choice of putting it.